QTCAT/qtcat.data/README.md

 ```

-The results represents all significant QTCs at a given alpha level.
-As QTCAT is a model selection method it is not giving p-values for the non selected SNPs.
+QCAT is a model selection method, therefore it is not, like multiple testing methods, giving p-values for non significant SNPs.  p-values are in addition to the common influences like sample size, effect size, and variance also dependent at the correlation in the data.
+Interpretation about the importance of a loci only based at the size of the p-values are in this case even more misleading than usual.

 ________________________________________________________________________________